 Twinned specimens: Complex multiple twins showing geometric patterns

 Collecting considerations focus on specimen fragility due to perfect cleavage in two directions.
 Proper handling techniques prevent damage to delicate crystal faces and preserve valuable twinning patterns.
-Storage requires careful padding and climate control to avoid thermal shock that might propagate along cleavage planes.
+Clean albite with a soft toothbrush and mild soap, store it separately to avoid scratches, and keep it in a dry environment to prevent deterioration.

 Market values for albite specimens depend primarily on crystal quality, size, and associated minerals.
 Large, undamaged cleavelandite specimens with associated tourmaline or other colourful minerals command premium prices.
-Rare faceted gems appeal to specialist collectors willing to accept challenging setting requirements due to cleavage considerations.
+Rare faceted gems appeal to specialist collectors willing to accept the challenging setting requirements posed by cleavage considerations.

 The scientific value of albite specimens extends beyond aesthetic appeal.
 Well-formed crystals provide excellent teaching specimens for demonstrating twinning, cleavage, and crystal system characteristics.
 Research applications utilize albite’s well-established properties to calibrate analytical instruments and develop new characterization techniques.